FirstLegoLeague/displaySystem/readme.md

 ### External themes

 We will provide a yearly theme especially for the FIRST LEGO League.
 Currently, there is none.

+### Your own themes

+You can add your own themes in two ways:

+1. Host them somewhere yourself, by setting up a server, or hosting it through a `gh-pages` branch in github (which we do for our themes).
+2. Create a [GitHub "Gist"](https://gist.github.com/).
+Add as many css files as you like, then copy the last bit of the url (the Gist id) and paste it into the `gist` field in the css module.

+The second method creates a stylesheet that can be used to override a certain theme or make small adjustments to it.

 Extensibility
 -------------